 All available course dates

 There are few things more exciting than writing your own music and bringing it to life.
-JMC’s Songwriting course is renowned for its hands-on practicality, a strong focus on individual musicianship, connections to APRA and Berklee College of Music, and for being a launchpad into the entertainment industry for all up-and-coming writers and composers.
+JMC’s Songwriting course is renowned for its hands-on practicality, a strong focus on individual musicianship, and for being a launchpad into the entertainment industry for all up-and-coming writers and composers.

 Covering the essential tools for writing music to appeal to publishers, record labels and producers across genres and media channels, this course will help you to create your own music and lyrics, develop your instrumental skills, produce demos and perform your own songs.